From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Organic hill-grown produce, traditional Newari feasts.

-Activities: Explore the ancient royal palace, marvel at intricate Newari architecture, and visit the nearby Golden Temple.
+Activities: Explore ancient royal palace, marvel at intricate Newari architecture, visit Golden Temple.

 Accommodation: Heritage hotels, cozy guesthouses.